 It’s important to remember that each of these privileged accounts is assigned to a specific person in the organization – an identity – and every identity has more than 250 attributes that are tracked by Gurucul.
 We’ll get to the importance of this in a moment.

 Now, having identified all the privileged accounts, the next step is to use the intelligence from the discovery process to manage, monitor and control privileged access using UEBA.
-UEBA involves keeping track of what users are doing – particularly those with elevated privileges – and looking for behaviors that are outside the range of normal activities.
+UEBA security involves keeping track of what users are doing – particularly those with elevated privileges – and looking for behaviors that are outside the range of normal activities.

-A very effective approach to managing privileged user access is to combine UEBA with in-depth intelligence about a user’s identity attributes and the privileges he has on the network.
+A very effective approach to managing privileged user access is to combine UEBA security with in-depth intelligence about a user’s identity attributes and the privileges he has on the network.
 In other words, what a person does vis à vis what he is permitted to do.

 This approach involves analyzing the access rights and entitlements a person has; the activities he has been performing both now and in the past, even across multiple accounts; and the typical activities that members of his peer groups are doing.
 It takes a combination of the right data sources, sophisticated machine learning, and perceptive data science to pinpoint truly aberrant actions that are good indicators of misuse of assigned privileges.

-UEBA assigns a risk score to these aberrant behaviors.
+UEBA security assigns a risk score to these aberrant behaviors.
 The risk score can be used to support decision-making as to what action to take, if any.
 For example, if the score is high, then the account can be temporarily suspended from performing any other tasks.

 Using the calculated risk score, Gurucul can work in conjunction with Security Orchestration, Automation and Response (SOAR) tools to automate remediation steps.
 Without any human intervention, remediation can take place in real-time to prevent harm to the organization.